Q & A with Beginners

-It’s another sign of your value, your powers, your cast-able worth.
-You start with good basic acting/improv ability, but if you have specialization- accents, certain types of roles that fall easily out of you, baby sounds, speaking like a child, improv comedy, a foreign language facility, etc., these just add to your value, assuming you can bring the typical range of character most voice actors are called upon to deliver.
+Any specialization or landmark success you may have is just another sign of your value, your powers, your cast-able worth.
+You start with good basic acting/improv ability, but if you have unique skills- accents, certain types of roles that fall easily out of you, baby sounds, speaking like a child, improv comedy, a foreign language facility, etc., these just add to your value, assuming you can bring the typical range of character most voice actors are called upon to deliver.

 • “As a new actor, not established, I understand the importance of getting out there.
 When you are doing little free projects, do you put those on your resume? at what level do you put on projects you do or are you better off just creating a good demo w a professional and getting in with a talent agent?”

 I see a resumé is of little practical value, though good experience always informs and reinforces your talent and performer’s confidence.

 Nobody hires a resumé unless you’re famous or an “influencer,” or some other stupid reason.

 Also- nobody hires “polite” or mere people pleasing.